nomcomm/IndependentStudy_NolanJahn/README.md

 This repository was created to keep track of  Nolan Jahn's Independent Study in the Lab in SS2017 at Michigan State University.
 The main purpose was to learn how to reconstruct a 3D image of a brain from a T1 MRI scan of a head, using FreeSurfer software.
 The surface image, then was imported into a modeling software, in this case MeshLab, to be prepared for 3D printing.
-The model was brought to the Michigan State University Library, to be printed at thier Make Centeral 3D printing station.
+The model was brought to the Michigan State University Library to be printed at thier Make Centeral 3D printing station.
-Then we were joined by Eric Novotny and moved into virtual reality.
+Then we were joined by Eric Novotny, and moved into virtual reality.
 MSU Communication Department's Charisma Lab, which features HTC Vive VR system.

 Documentation